 - Click on the “Run” button to run your Report or the “Save” button if you want to have it saved.
 Note, that the Segment you’ve created within the report would attach to it so every time you access the report, the Segment will remain.
 You can always make changes to your Segment within the report and save your changes.

 - Journeys – In Journeys, you can create specific Segments of customers and see if they complete the journey you’ve designed for them.
 A good example of leveraging Segments in Journeys would be setting up your onboarding funnel and analyzing if the Segment of customers who’ve clicked on your onboarding emails have a higher propensity to convert than those who haven’t.
 This would help you understand, for example, the impact your onboarding emails have had on conversions.

 - Retention – In Retention Reports, you can build a behavioral segment of customers to see if they keep coming back to engage with your offering.
 For example, you can create a Segment of your Enterprise customers and see if they log in to their accounts and continue using your core product features.

 - Trends Reports – In Trends Reports, Segments can help you analyze how a particular group of people behaves over time.
 For instance, you can create a segment of customers who came from your Google Adwords campaign and see how they convert into paying customers over time.

-- Triggers – With Triggers, you can take an action on a Segment you’ve configured in Woopra.
+- Triggers – With Triggers, you can take an event on a Segment you’ve configured in Woopra.
 For example, you can set up a Segment of customers who’ve recently downgraded and with the help of Woopra’s triggers, every time they log in to their accounts, you can notify your Account Executive team via Slack or Email to initiate a conversation and see what went wrong.